Graduate Apprenticeship Opportunities

 - You can apply even if you already have a degree.

-- You will just need to demonstrate that your current post requires different skills and there is a demand for the specific knowledge and skills offered by the course
+- You'll need to demonstrate that your current post requires different skills and that there's demand for the specific knowledge and skills offered by the course.

-- If you want to apply for a course, then get in touch with us at Learn.Develop@orkney.gov.uk and we will put you in contact with the University Lead.
+- If you want to apply for a course, get in touch with us at Learn.Develop@orkney.gov.uk and we'll put you in contact with the university lead.

-- You will need to apply for funding through the Students Awards Agency Scotland (SAAS).
+- You'll need to apply for funding through the Student Awards Agency Scotland (SAAS).
 The university will guide you through this process.

 To qualify for Graduate Apprenticeship funding, you must: